• Skip to primary navigation

 Cookies

-• In a large bowl or stand mixer, combine butter, cream cheese, sugar, and salt.
-Beat with an electric mixer until creamy and lightened in colour, about 5 minutes.
+• Add butter, cream cheese, and salt into the bowl with sugar.
+Beat with an electric mixer until creamy and lightened in color, about 5 minutes.

-• Add a whole egg, an egg yolk, lemon juice, and zest.
-Beat until light, fluffy, and creamy.
+• Add a whole egg, an egg yolk, and lemon juice - mixing well between each addition.
 Scrape down the bowl frequently for even mixing.
-Add yellow food colouring to make it bright yellow (optional).
+Add yellow gel food coloring to make it bright yellow (optional).

-1 large egg, 1 large egg yolk, 3 tablespoons lemon juice, 2 tablespoons lemon zest, yellow gel food colouring
+1 large egg, 1 large egg yolk, 3 tablespoons lemon juice

 • Sift flour, baking powder, and baking soda right into the same bowl.
 Fold the dough just until it’s fully mixed.

-4 cups all purpose flour, 1 teaspoon baking powder, ΒΌ teaspoon baking soda
+3 ½ cups all purpose flour, 1 teaspoon baking powder, ¼ teaspoon baking soda

 • Spread powdered sugar onto a plate.
 Roll the cookie dough balls in the powdered sugar and place onto a parchment lined baking sheet.
 Place the cookie dough balls right next to each other on the cookie sheet.